Mines and Geosciences Bureau: Lands Geological Survey Division

 The Lands Geological Survey division does basic geological mapping, which serves as input for mineral exploration, energy exploration, water resources, geohazard assessment, engineering geology, environmental geology, and urban planning.
 It conducts engineering geological and geohazard assessments for housing, subdivision, infrastructure, and other land development projects.
 It addresses water-related concerns and assesses possible waste disposal sites.
-It is in charge of creating, maintaining, and enhancing geological database systems for the MGB.
+It is responsible for creating, maintaining, and enhancing geological database systems for the MGB.